jjenkov/polymorph/README.md

 - Etc.

 To be able to support the above (and future) use cases, the Polymorph Personal Compute Platform needs a set of underlying more general purpose technologies.

-## Polymorph Core Parts

-The Polymorph Personal Compute Platform is intended to consist of the following core parts:

-1) Polymorph Data Encoding (PDE) + Polymorph Data Language
-2) Polymorph Human Interface (PHI)
-3) Polymorph Fabric
-4) Polymorph Toolkit(s)

-Each of these major parts are explained further down this document.
+These underlying technologies are explained in more detail under the Polymorph development plan.

 ## Polymorph Development Plan